v1spern/Tenacious-Rummaging/README.md

 The mod uses client-side prompt gating and server validation: clients only see the action where a synced node exists, while the server enforces cooldowns, loot rolls, hazards, and events.

-Admin tooling is provided in-game via the custom "AdminStone" item, which provides an interactive way to add objects as nodes in the server node database.
+Admin tooling is provided in-game via the custom "AdminStone" item, which provides an interactive way to add objects as nodes to the server node database.

 ### Features list